 Tips for Emergency Situations

 More than 50,000 patients come to Overlake's Emergency Department every year for urgent and acute emergency medical care.
-These visits are unplanned.
-It is important to be prepared when the unexpected happens.
+Although these visits are typically unplanned, it is important to be prepared when the unexpected happens.
 Here are some tips to prepare for emergency room visit if time allows.

 - Keep a list of your medications in your wallet.

 - Keep a list of, or know the details of, recent illnesses, symptoms and allergies.